GfSE/SAF-Specification/stakeholders.md

 * Which HW interfaces are necessary?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
-* Which Stakeholder are relevant to the system and might impose requirements?

-  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which functions need to be realized by HW?
 * Which functions will the system provide?